Home » Community, Featured, Local History, News

 Seaton Junction

 Seaton Junction, situated 3 miles west of Axminster and 7 miles east of Honiton, is a railway station – now closed – on the West of England Main Line from London Waterloo to Exeter.
-Originally named “Colyton for Seaton”, the station opened on 19th of July 1860 on completion of the Exeter Extension of the London and South Western Railway from Yeovil Junction to Exeter Central on Queen Street.
-With the opening of the Seaton & Beer Railway in 1868, the name was changed to “Colyton Junction”, before finally becoming “Seaton Junction” on 18th of July 1869.
+Originally named “Colyton for Seaton”, the single line station with its William Tite station house, with accommodation for the station master and his family and the booking office, opened on 19th of July 1860 on completion of the Exeter Extension of the London and South Western Railway from Yeovil Junction to Exeter Central which was actually called Exeter Queen Street until July 1933 when the Southern Railway completed the rebuilding of the station and renamed it.
+The line was doubled on 31st July of the same year.

 The Seaton branch was constructed by the Seaton and Beer Railway Company.
 It opened on 16th of March 1868 – unusually without celebrations – from Colyton (Seaton) Junction, with intermediate stations at Colyton Town, Colyford and Seaton.
 The line was leased by the London & South Western Railway from 1st of January 1880 and absorbed by it on 1st of January 1888, as goods traffic declined in favour of tourism.
 The LSWR was incorporated into the Southern Railway in 1923, and in its heyday the line’s motive power was provided by M7 Tank locomotives, with through coaches coupled to Waterloo-bound trains at Seaton Junction.